aiken_design_patterns/linked_list

 - Change in Lovelace count from anchor input to continued anchor output

-- If the anchor element is a block, its key (i.e. asset name without the prefix) is provided
+- If the anchor element is a node, its key (i.e. asset name without the prefix) is provided

 - Underlying data of the anchor element – note that this can come from